Eleven-junichi2/sprate/README.md

 # sprate
-the application to view sprite sheet animation.
+The application to play sprite sheet animation.